Legal row over CTV Building, Alan Reay, Engineering NZ, in High Court

 "Completing the Ipenz investigation will also be important in clarifying the professional standards expected of a senior engineer supervising the work of a more junior engineer."

-The Attorney-General is seeking the Ipenz decision overturned and for Engineering New Zealand to complete the investigation into the professional conduct of Reay's role in the design of the CTV Building.
+The Attorney-General is seeking to have the Ipenz decision overturned and for Engineering New Zealand to complete the investigation into the professional conduct of Reay's role in the design of the CTV Building.

 Engineering New Zealand says it will abide by whatever decision the court makes.